42BV/restzilla/README.md

 }
 ```

-Requests will now be unmarshalled to their custom type.
-The custom types are then mapped back on our entity as we perform our logic.
+Request bodies will now be unmarshalled to their custom type.
+The custom type is then mapped back to an entity as we perform our logic.

 Mapping between beans is automatically handled by the [BeanMapper](https://github.com/42BV/beanmapper) dependency.